tonyhristov/tonyhristov/README.md

 *I am passionate about learning new things every day, trying out new technologies, and developing a large variety of skills.*

+*My vastest interest is the development of web applications, from the Back-End to the Front-End.*

 *I studied software engineering at Software University(SoftUni).*

 *I have Graduated from the Full-Stack path with PHP and JavaScript.*